Mosquito sucking blood

 There's lots you can do to get rid of mosquitoes, including:

-- Wearing light-coloured clothing
+• Wearing protective, light-coloured clothing

-- Planting natural repellent plants
+• Planting natural repellent plants around seating areas

-And if all that doesn't work, consider hiring a professional pest control company that can solve your mosquito problem for you.
+And if all that doesn't work, consider a professional pest control company that can solve your mosquito problem for you.